Free ebook offering step-by-step guidance and tools to set up your performance management system.

 What is career advancement?
 By definition, career advancement is the process through which an individual makes significant progress in their career.

-Advancement of an individual’s career can manifest itself in different forms; acquiring a higher position, gaining more responsibility, earning a better salary, or achieving a greater sense of fulfillment and purpose in one’s work.
+Advancement can manifest in different forms: acquiring a higher position, gaining more responsibility, earning a better salary, or achieving a greater sense of fulfillment and purpose in one's work.
+It's a holistic concept that encompasses not just vertical movement in an organizational chart, but also the expansion of one's skills, knowledge, and influence.

 Career Advancement vs Job Promotion